Countdown (supermarket): Discount supermarket chain (1981–2008)

 The first Countdown Foodbarn store opened in May 1981 at the Northlands Shopping Centre in Christchurch.
 The store was owned by Rattrays Wholesale.
 The Rattrays Wholesale Group later included Rattrays Cash and Carry warehouses, tobacco vans (latter known as Red Arrow Distributors) and the SuperValue franchised supermarkets.
 By the end of 1981, stores had opened in Sydenham and New Brighton.

 In 1992, Foodland Associated Limited bought J. Rattray & Son (which included Countdown) for $175 Million (NZD) from the Magnum Corporation.

 Foodland acquired the majority shareholding of Progressive Enterprises from Coles Myer in 1993 and shortly after sold Countdown & Rattray to Progressive Enterprises.
 Progressive was later delisted from the New Zealand stock exchange in 1999.

 During the period of 1993–2005, Countdown changed from a foodmarket type format offering mainly groceries to a "full-service discount supermarket".
 The stores vary in size due to the consolidation of brands after the merger with Woolworths (NZ) Ltd. A number of Big Fresh, Price Chopper, and 3 Guys stores were rebranded to Countdown stores during after this merger.

 FAL bought Woolworths (NZ) Ltd. from its Hong Kong-based owners Dairy Farm Group in 2002.
 The sale saw Progressives brands (Foodtown, Countdown, 3 Guys, SuperValue and FreshChoice) joined by Woolworths, Big Fresh and Price Chopper.
 With the purchase Progressives market share increased to around 45% of the NZ market.

 In 2003, Progressive Enterprises closed its Auckland and Christchurch distribution centres and rehired the redundant workers.
-Woolworths Limited of Australia purchased Progressive Enterprises from Foodland Associated Limited on 24 November 2005.
+Woolworths Australia purchased Progressive Enterprises from Foodland Associated Limited on 24 November 2005.

 In October 2006, Progressive Enterprises announced a discount fuel scheme with Gull Petroleum and Shell to offer discounts on petrol when shoppers spend $40 or more in their Woolworths, Foodtown or Countdown stores.
 This scheme was similar to the one their parent company Woolworths Limited offered in Australia.
 The Australian Competition & Consumer Commission investigated whether the activity was anticompetitive.
 The result of which was an undertaking by the parent company to change its methods of offering fuel discounts in Australia.
 Foodstuffs stores in New Zealand also offered fuel discounts at BP and their own New World and Pak'nSave fuel sites.

 In July 2008, Onecard, which could previously only be used at Woolworths and Foodtown, was extended to Countdown.

 In October 2008, Countdown had 13 stores.